AlexIoannides/kubernetes-mlops/README.md

 # Deploying Machine Learning Models on Kubernetes

-A common pattern for deploying Machine Learning (ML) models into production environments - e.g. a ML model trained using the SciKit Learn package in Python and ready to provide predictions on new data - is to expose them as a RESTful API microservices that are hosted from within Docker containers, that are in-turn deployed to a cloud environment for handling everything required for maintaining continuous availability - e.g. fail-over, auto-scaling, load balancing and rolling service updates.
+A common pattern for deploying Machine Learning (ML) models into production environments - e.g. a ML model trained using the SciKit Learn package in Python and ready to provide predictions on new data - is to expose them as a RESTful API microservices, hosted from within Docker containers, that are in-turn deployed to a cloud environment for handling everything required for maintaining continuous availability - e.g. fail-over, auto-scaling, load balancing and rolling service updates.

 The configuration details for a continuously available cloud deployment are specific to the targeted cloud provider(s) - e.g. the deployment process and topology for Amazon Web Services is not the same as that for Microsoft Azure.
 This constitutes knowledge that needs to be acquired for every targeted cloud provider.
 Furthermore, it is difficult (some would say near impossible) to test entire deployment strategies locally, which makes issues such as networking hard to debug.

 [Kubernetes](https://kubernetes.io) is a container orchestration platform that seeks to address these issues.
 Briefly, it provides a mechanism for defining **entire** microservice-based application deployment topologies and their service-level requirements for maintaining continuous availability.
 It is agnostic to the targeted cloud provider, can be run on-premises and even locally - all that's required is a cluster of virtual machines running Kubernetes - i.e. a Kubernetes cluster.

-This repository contains the code, configuration files and Kubernetes instructions for demonstrating how a simple Python ML model can be turned into a production-grade RESTful model scoring (or prediction) API service, using Kubernetes - both locally and with Google Cloud Platform (GCP).
-It is not a comprehensive guide to Kubernetes or ML - more of a 'ML on Kubernetes 101' to demonstrate capability and allow newcomers to Kubernetes to get up-and-running and become familiar with the basic concepts.
+This repository contains sample code, configuration files and Kubernetes instructions for demonstrating how a simple Python ML model can be turned into a production-grade RESTful model scoring (or prediction) API service, using Kubernetes - both locally and with Google Cloud Platform (GCP).
+It is not a comprehensive guide to Kubernetes or ML - think of it more as a 'ML on Kubernetes 101' for demonstrating capability and allowing newcomers to Kubernetes to get up-and-running and become familiar with the basic concepts.

 We perform the ML model deployment using two different approaches: a first principles approach using Docker and Kubernetes; and then a deployment using the [Seldon-Core](https://www.seldon.io) framework for managing ML model pipelines on Kubernetes.
 The former will help to appreciate the latter, which constitutes a powerful framework for deploying and performance-monitoring many complex ML model pipelines.